 Polar Bear Tours are held in October – November.

 Photo Safari: 7 Days, 6 nights.
 5 nights at the lodge.
 First and last night are in Winnipeg.
 (See below).

 The Lodge: The lodge has 8 double rooms for a maximum of 16 guests.
-There’s a large lounge where guests congregate when not outdoors, as well as big dining room.
+There’s a large lounge where guests congregate when not outdoors, as well as a big dining room.
 Both have huge picture windows that overlook the bay.
 Outside, the compound is fenced in, though guests are not allowed to go outside without a guide present.
-Foxes are small enough to get into the compound, and run about all the time.
+Foxes are small enough to get into the compound and run about all the time.
 They’re adorable and as abundant as squirrels.
 They will come close but are not aggressive.
 There are two viewing decks and one viewing tower for sight-seeing and photography.